Variants of Jacobi polynomials in coding theory: Average Jacobi Intersection Number

 \begin{conj} If $C$ and $D$ are $t$-homogeneous over~$\FF_{q}$, and $\wt(\bm{w})\leq t$ for $\bm{w} \in \FF_{q}^{n}$, then the average Jacobi intersection number of $C$ and $D$ with respect to $\bm{w}$ can be uniquely determined. \end{conj}

+Dougherty defined the $g$-fold joint weight enumerators for codes over Frobenius rings, and gave a generalization of the MacWilliams relation for the weight enumerators in~\cite{Dougherty2017}.
+In future work, we will give a Frobenius-code analogue of the results in this paper.
 Motivated by the work done by Miezaki and Oura in~\cite{MO2019}, Chakraborty, Miezaki and Oura introduced the concept of the average complete joint cycle index and gave a relation between the average complete joint cycle index and the average complete joint weight enumerator of codes in~\cite{CMOxxxx}.
 We will discuss a relation between Jacobi polynomials of codes and cycle indices in the subsequent papers.